Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 PIEbar is a colorful little roadside shop known for its handmade empanadas that are made fresh daily.

-We went with two of the most popular choices, the Chicken Pot Pie and the Apple Dulce de Leche and they were both just bursting with flavor.
+We went with two of the most popular choices, the Chicken Pot Pie and the Apple Dulce de Leche, and they were both so flavorful and delicious.

 The seasonal menu also includes whole pies, coffee, cocktails, kombucha, and a selection of homemade sauces to go with the savory empanadas.